santosh2702/Machine-Learning-using-Python/README.md

 Matplotlib is a 2d plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments.
 Matplotlib can be used in Python scripts, Python and IPython shell, Jupyter Notebook, web application servers and GUI toolkits.
 ***
 ### 10.[Object Oriented Programming in Python](https://github.com/sam2702/Machine-Learning-using-Python/tree/master/OOPs)
+Object-oriented programming is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.
 ***